Infa-Teenu/Infa-Teenu/README.md

 I'm a software developer!

-I've been working and studying technology since 2018, and during this time I worked with diverse types of projects like gaming programming, web programming, app programming
+ I'm a Full Stack Developer with 2+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.

-What made me fall in love with web development and front-end is the capability to create interfaces and in some kind make art, when developing I feel like I'm making art with coding.
+I worked with diverse types of projects like gaming programming, web programming, app programming.I love learning new techs and using new tools.

 If you want you can visit my [portfolio](http://infaportfolio.unaux.com/?i=1)